ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 All right, so first, yes, congratulations to all for the recent papers.
 It's really exciting to see a kind of continuum and integration with all these different threads.
 The way that we think of physics and the physics of information and the history and the philosophy of the physics of information.
-That kind of a gradient might be reimagined such that there's a clearer understanding of when it's the firmware or the kernel of in the tradition of as I see you at all writing sometimes in versus interpretations and that's maybe situational but that's a gray area.
+That kind of a gradient might be reimagined such that there's a clearer understanding of when it's the firmware or the kernel of in the tradition of as I see you at all writing sometimes in versus interpretations, and that's maybe situational, but that's a gray area.
-Reminds me of the instrumentalist realism debates of 2021.
+Reminds me of the instrumentalist-realism debates of 2021.
-Your with the map and the territory which has been developed out so much further and just the ability, especially in a situation in a model specific way to separate out the intelligence or information structure or the behavior from any kind of qualia type discussion.
+You're with the map and the territory which has been developed out so much further and just the ability, especially in a situation in a model specific way to separate out the intelligence or information structure or the behavior from any kind of qualia type discussion.
-The recent developments with Chris Fields at all and the waste energy and where free energy goes and the kind of saying like one has forgotten more than someone else has learned.
+The recent developments with Chris Fields et al. and the waste energy and where free energy goes and the kind of saying like one has forgotten more than someone else has learned.
-So just the idea that to have awareness, there has to be that discardle and then that might be related to the irreversibility and the time consciousness that also you've been developing the Eco Evo devo components and just multiscale biology, connecting it to traditions of thought and work in biology, which is big, but that's kind of how we retro Grandparent back into biology.
+So just the idea that to have awareness, there has to be that discardle and then that might be related to the irreversibility and the time consciousness that also you've been developing the EcoEvoDevo components and just multiscale biology, connecting it to traditions of thought and work in biology, which is big, but that's kind of how we retro-grandparent back into biology.
-Promisingly with the ways that multiscale systems are already considered and then also just the recent developments in category theory and the primacy of the relational and the physics as information processing and then the way that that enables very knowledgeable individuals like you all to come from a lot of the philosophy and the history and all these other threads to come together with the actual modeling in a very satisfying way.
+Promisingly with the ways that multiscale systems are already considered, and then also just the recent developments in category theory, and the primacy of the relational and the physics as information processing, and then the way that that enables very knowledgeable individuals like you all to come from a lot of the philosophy and the history and all these other threads to come together with the actual modeling in a very satisfying way.
 So thank you all for the stream and really looking forward to next steps.
 Bye.